TFCA Annual Conference Graphic

 Nicholas Grosch - Battalion Chief, South Metro Fire Rescue

-Master of Science in Leadership with an emphasis in Disaster Preparedness and Executive Fire Leadership.
-National Fire Academy Executive Fire Officer (EFO) graduate, Chief Fire Officer (CFO) designation, Fire Service Chief Executive Officer (FSCEO) graduate, a Member of the International Fire Engineers (MIFireE) from the Institution of Fire Engineers USA Branch, and designation as a Colorado Executive Fire Administrator from the State of Colorado’s Division of Fire Prevention and Control.
+He holds a Master of Science in Leadership with an emphasis in Disaster Preparedness and Executive Fire Leadership and a National Fire Academy Executive Fire Officer (EFO) graduate, Chief Fire Officer (CFO) designation, Fire Service Chief Executive Officer (FSCEO) graduate, a Member of the International Fire Engineers (MIFireE) from the Institution of Fire Engineers USA Branch, and designation as a Colorado Executive Fire Administrator from the State of Colorado’s Division of Fire Prevention and Control.

 Abstract